Create a Great Book Appendix: A Guide for Nonfiction Authors

 What should I include in an appendix?

-My clients include lists, further resources, legislative or executive proclamations, transcriptions of primary source documents, genealogical information, speeches, or transcribed audio clips.
+My clients include lists, further resources, legislative and executive proclamations, transcriptions of primary source documents, genealogical information, speeches, or transcribed audio clips.

 Theses and dissertations put interview questions, surveys, or IRB approval letters in appendixes.

-In a biography on Sacagawea, the authors used appendix D to present a list of memorials to Sacagawea: geographical features, statues, and markers, among other things, named after the famous Indian guide.
+In a biography of Sacagawea, the authors used appendix D to present a list of memorials to Sacagawea: geographical features, statues, and markers, among other things, named after the famous Indian guide.

 Finishing your book and it’s just about time to publish it?